NextronSystems/thor-manual/scanning/special-scan-modes.rst

 * ``Services:`` Focusing on service configurations or states that have changed.
 * ``EVTX Scan:`` Excluding log entries that predate the lookback threshold.

-By setting the flags ``--global-lookback --lookback 2`` you instruct THOR to scan only elements that have been created or modified during the last 2 days.
+By setting the flags ``--lookback-global --lookback 2`` you instruct THOR to scan only elements that have been created or modified during the last 2 days.
 This reduces the scan duration significantly.